 Through faith is precious because it shows how you and I become beneficiaries of all this grace.
 We don’t work for it; we receive it as a gift by faith.
-Paul underlines it in Romans 5:17 with the words, “Those who receive . . . the gift of righteousness will reign in life through the One, Jesus Christ.”
+Paul underlines it in Romans 5:17 with the words, “Those who receive . . . the free gift of righteousness reign in life through the one man Jesus Christ.”
 By faith alone we receive the pardon and the imputed righteousness of Jesus.

 That is God’s remedy for our condemnation and how we escape the wrath of God into his favor.
 We call it justification.

 Now, how is Christ God’s remedy for our contamination?
 How do we escape the power of sin into lives of holiness and love?

 Justification is not a process of transformation.
 It is a declaration that before God we have a right standing, acquitted and righteous.
 It happens in the twinkling of an eye when we first believe in Christ.
 Sanctification is a process of transformation.
 It goes on through life and is based on the fixed, firm, unshakable ground of justification.
 That’s the key difference.